CoronaCards/sample-android-ChildView/README.md

 sample-android-ChildView
 =======================

 This example shows you how to __embed__ a CoronaView within a RelativeLayout.
-Another CoronaView is embeded inside the CoronaView.
+Another CoronaView is embedded inside the CoronaView.

 # Code Overview